 Is it a Vicious Advertising Circle?

 Gambling is one of those products that will always be linked to football.
 The more money the bookies make from football betting in particular, the more money the football clubs can charge to be a sponsor.
-If a shirt deal is going to bag the bookies up to £20 million per year in profits, then the clubs are going to ask for a cut of that for advertising with their club.
+If a shirt deal is going to bag the bookies up to £20 million per year, then the clubs are going to ask for a cut of that for advertising with their club.

 The clubs know that the bookmakers need them and the bookmakers know that there is money to be made, regardless of which club is being sponsored.
 Real Madrid’s deal with Betway is reportedly worth up to £16 million per year, which would make it the biggest deal in the industry.
 There is no way that Betway do not make significant money from this and it’s likely a great deal for both parties.